raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 prescribed in the earlier specification for DNS over TCP {{!RFC7766}}.

-Note that for clients that implement only the DSO-TYPEs defined in this base specification, sending a DSO Keepalive TLV is the only DSO request message they have available to initiate a DSO Session.
+Note that for clients that implement only the DSO-TYPEs defined in this base specification, sending a Keepalive TLV is the only DSO request message they have available to initiate a DSO Session.
 Even for clients that do implement other future DSO-TYPEs, for simplicity they MAY elect to always send an initial DSO Keepalive request message as their way of initiating a DSO Session.
-A future definition of a new response-requiring DSO-TYPE gives implementers the option of using that new DSO-TYPE if they wish, but does not change the fact that sending a DSO Keepalive TLV remains a valid way of initiating a DSO Session.
+A future definition of a new response-requiring DSO-TYPE gives implementers the option of using that new DSO-TYPE if they wish, but does not change the fact that sending a Keepalive TLV remains a valid way of initiating a DSO Session.

 ### Connection Sharing {#sharing}